Ted Poston: Career

 Poston became a reporter for the New York Amsterdam News, a weekly newspaper geared to the city's African-American community, in Harlem in 1928.
 By 1935, he became editor of the paper but was later fired after attempting to unionize his fellow reporters.

-The following year, he was temporarily hired by the New York Post in 1936, which made him the third black to be hired as a reporter for a major New York City daily paper.
+The following year, he was temporarily hired by the New York Post in 1936, which made him the third black to be employed as a reporter for a major New York City daily paper.

-When he was assigned to the New York City Police Department pressroom, none of the other reporters would talk to him.
+When he was assigned to the New York City Police Department pressroom, no other reporters would talk to him.
 Within the ranks of the Post, he was considered a star reporter and was a favorite of the owner, Dorothy Schiff.
-Over the years, Poston used his influence with Schiff to lobby for the hiring of more black and Puerto Rican reporters.
+Over the years, Poston used his influence with Schiff to lobby for hiring more black and Puerto Rican reporters.

-During his thirty-five year career at the Post, Poston covered many important stories of the day, such as Jackie Robinson's entrance into Major League Baseball, the Brown v.
+During his thirty-five-year career at the Post, Poston covered many important stories of the day, such as Jackie Robinson's entrance into Major League Baseball, the Brown v.
 Board of Education case and the efforts of the Little Rock Nine to integrate schools in Little Rock, Arkansas.
 While covering the story of the Little Rock Nine in 1959, Poston was shot at by a group of white men.
 He also covered the Scottsboro Boys trials with much difficulty, as the Alabama authorities would not allow a black journalist to report in the segregated South.
-He had to resort to disguising himself as a preacher and turning in his stories secretly with the help of white colleagues.
+He had to resort to disguising himself as a preacher and secretly turning in his stories with white colleagues' help.
 In 1949, he was pursued by white mobs when he attempted to cover the Groveland Four in Lake County, Florida.
 He safely escaped and wrote a series on the Groveland Case, for which the Post nominated him for a Pulitzer Prize.

 During World War II, Poston temporarily left New York to work for the Office of War Information in Washington, DC.
 There he served as "Negro liaison" for the Office and was a part of Franklin D. Roosevelt's Black Cabinet.
 After Roosevelt's death, Poston joined other black journalists in pressuring Harry S. Truman to desegregate the military.

 Later years

 Poston retired from the Post in 1972 to work on a collection of autobiographical short stories.
-He was unable to complete the work as he suffered from complications from arteriosclerosis.
+He was unable to complete the work as he suffered from complications of arteriosclerosis.
 He died on January 11, 1974, at his home in Bedford–Stuyvesant, Brooklyn.

 Legacy

 Poston was one of the first journalists inducted into the National Association of Black Journalists Hall of Fame when it opened in 1990.
-In 1999, his series on the Groveland Case was named one the 100 most important journalistic works of the 20th century by New York University's School of Journalism.
+In 1999, his series on the Groveland Case was named one of the 100 most important journalistic works of the 20th century by New York University's School of Journalism.
 His book of short stories was published posthumously in 1991 as The Dark Side of Hopkinsville.